 Making a pizza on a square sheet pan or round pizza pan is fairly simple.
-Spread a little cornmeal on the pan, place your stretched dough on the pan, brush with olive oil, and par-bake at 450°F for about 5-7 minutes.
+Spread a little cornmeal or semolina on the pan, place your stretched dough on the pan, brush with olive oil, and par-bake at 450°F for about 5-7 minutes.

 Remove the pizza and add your sauce, cheese, and toppings.

 Then bake for another 3 minutes or until the cheese has melted.
 Par-baking your crust first gives the crust some structural integrity to hold all of the yummy toppings you are going to cover it with.

 Recap: Do not use olive oil when freezing the crust.
 Do use olive oil when using crusts.

 How long should parbaked crust cool before freezing?